dufourc1/speech_emotion_recognition/README.md

 Import functions from `neural_networks.py`, `utilities.py`,`data_processing.py`

-Jupyter notebook to describe our approach to solve this classification issue.
+Jupyter notebook to describe our approach to solving this classification issue.
 Some parts may be slow to run (features extraction), due to the short deadline, not everything is optimized.
 This is why there are files `.csv` saved with all relevant transformations already computed